For Current Deals & Great Tips Look for the Mickey Ears

 - Water Park Annual Pass: Allows unlimited admission to both Blizzard Beach and Typhoon Lagoon for one year.
 Water Parks subject to seasonal or weather closures.
 Each of Disney’s water parks is refurbished annually.
 These routine maintenance periods are staggered, so guests should be able to enjoy at least one water park experience year-round.

 - Disney’s Premier Passport: Allows access to both east coast and west coast resort parks with no blackout dates.
 Passholders are able to visit multiple parks on the same day, as well as, get unlimited admission to Typhoon Lagoon and Blizzard Beach, DisneyQuest Indoor Interactive Theme Park, ESPN Wide World of Sports Complex (valid only on event days; some events require an additional admission charge) and Disney’s Oak Trail Golf Course (with restrictions).
 The pass also includes theme park parking, invitations to special events, and Passholder discounts and offers.
-The cost of the Premier Passport is $1,099.00 for all ages, plus applicable sales tax.
-For comparison purposes, purchasing a standard annual pass individually for both Walt Disney World and Disneyland would cost $1203 plus tax, and neither pass gives the extra perks a premier passport offers.
+The cost of the Premier Passport is $1,439.00 for all ages, plus applicable sales tax.
 For an additional fee, annual passholders can upgrade their annual or seasonal pass for one resort to a Disney Premier Passport.
-Disney Premier Passports are available for purchase only at select Disney Parks locations: Disneyland Resort theme park ticket booths; Guest Relations windows at Walt Disney World theme parks; and Downtown Disney area at Walt Disney World Resort.
+Disney Premier Passports are available for purchase only at select Disney Parks locations: Disneyland Resort theme park ticket booths; Guest Relations windows at Walt Disney World theme parks; and Disney Springs area at Walt Disney World Resort.

 Walt Disney World Florida Resident Ticket Options